 Nigeria Travel Warning

-The Department of State warns U.S. citizens of the risks of travel to Nigeria and recommends that U.S. citizens avoid all travel to Adamawa, Borno, and Yobe states because of the May 14, 2013 state of emergency proclamation for those three states by the Government of the Federal Republic of Nigeria.
-The security situation in the country remains fluid and unpredictable.
-The U.S. Department of State strongly urges U.S. citizens in Nigeria to consider their own personal security and to keep personal safety in the forefront of their planning.
-This Travel Warning replaces the Travel Warning for Nigeria dated June 3, 2013.
+The Department of State warns U.S. citizens of the risks of travel to Nigeria and recommends that U.S. citizens avoid all travel to Adamawa, Borno, and Yobe states because the security situation in northeast Nigeria remains fluid and unpredictable.
+The U.S. Department of State strongly urges U.S. citizens in Nigeria to consider their own personal security and to keep personal safety in the forefront of their travel planning.
+This Travel Warning replaces the Travel Warning for Nigeria dated February 2, 2015.

 Various curfews are intermittently in effect in several states in the North.
 All U.S. citizens should remain aware of current situations including curfews, travel restrictions, and states of emergency in the areas they are in or plan to visit.
 This information is commonly announced via the news media, but at times it can change with very little notice.
 Please take the time to find out this information for your area.